tsawler/goblender-docs/login.md

 ## Social Media Accounts

 If your system administrator has enabled logging in through social media, then you can log in by clicking on the appropriate button on the login page.
-Currently support social media logins are limited to:
+Currently, supported social media logins are limited to:

 * Google
 * Facebook